berndporr/iirj/README.md

 v = butterworth.filter(v)
 ```

-## Coding examples
-See the `*Test.java` files for complete examples.
-Run
+## Coding examples See the `*Test.java` files for complete examples
-them with `mvn test`.
-These test programs write the different impulse
+for all filter types.
+Run them with `mvn test`.
+These test programs
-responses of the filters to text files.
+write the different impulse responses of the filters to text files.

 ## Installation
 Just run: `mvn install` to add it to your local maven respository or